Mycobacteriology Laboratory

 Among nontuberculous mycobacteria, Mycobacterium abscessus is becoming the most prevalent pathogen of global concern as it is associated with chronic lung deterioration in people with cystic fibrosis or other chronic lung diseases.
 M. abscessus is also intrinsically resistant to many drugs.
 To date, no specific antibiotic has been developed against M. abscessus; therefore, new effective drugs are needed.

-Thanks to the funded projects obtained by the Italian Cystic Fibrosis Research Foundation (FFC#19/2018, FFC#14/2020, FFC#18/2021, FC#9/2023, PNRR-PE13), we have characterized the molecule named VOMG (Patent: PCT/EP2023/078712) as a new compound active against M. abscessus and with broad-spectrum activity against other pathogens (doi: 10.1016/j.ijantimicag.2024.107278).
+Thanks to the funded projects obtained by the Italian Cystic Fibrosis Research Foundation (FFC#19/2018, FFC#14/2020, FFC#18/2021, FC#9/2023, PNRR-PE13), we have characterized the molecule named VOMG (Patents: WO 2024/083764 A1; PCT/EP2025/05993) as a new compound active against M. abscessus and with broad-spectrum activity against other pathogens (doi: 10.1016/j.ijantimicag.2024.107278).
 We used a multidisciplinary approach including microbiological, chemical, biochemical and transcriptomic analyses to validate VOMG as a promising anti-M. abscessus drug candidate.
 VOMG inhibits cell division, specifically the enzyme FtsZ.
+Currently, we are studying in detail the mechanism of action of VOMG and cell division in M. abscessus.

 Collaborations: